Craft A Unique Experience

 • Step Two: Make Contact – Building new professional relationships is essentially networking.
 OCS has numerous resources to help you through this process on our Networking page.
 Reach out to alums through Cross Campus, LinkedIn, and the Peer Networking Lists in the Career Library in Yale Career Link.

 • Step Three: Develop A Learning Plan – After connecting with an individual or organization interested in considering you for an internship, it is important to clarify expectations (both yours and the employer’s) for the experience to be meaningful.
-Consider developing a Learning Plan (with worksheet) in collaboration with your supervisor, which is a document that articulates summer goals, how you will achieve and evaluate them, and the structure of supervision.
+Consider developing a Learning Plan in collaboration with your supervisor, which is a document that articulates summer goals, how you will achieve and evaluate them, and the structure of supervision.

 Other tips for creating your own professional experience include: